puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_classes.markdown

 ### Definitions

 Class definitions can (and should) be stored in [modules][].
-Puppet is automatically aware of any classes in a valid module, and can autoload them by name.
+Puppet is automatically aware of any classes in a valid module and can autoload them by name.
 Classes should be stored in the `manifests/` directory of a module with one class per file, and each filename should reflect the name of its class; see [Module Fundamentals][modules] for more details.

 > #### Aside: Best Practices
 >
 > You should usually only load classes from modules.
 Although the additional options below this aside will work, they are not recommended.

 You can also put class definitions in [the site manifest][sitedotpp].
-If you do so, they may be placed anywhere in the file, and are not parse-order dependent.
+If you do so, they may be placed anywhere in the file and are not parse-order dependent.

-This version of Puppet still allows class definitions to be stored in other class definitions, which puts the interior class under the exterior class's [namespace][]; it does not cause the interior class to be automatically declared when the exterior class is.
+This version (2.7) of Puppet still allows class definitions to be stored in other class definitions, which puts the interior class under the exterior class's [namespace][]; it does not cause the interior class to be automatically declared when the exterior class is.
 Note that although this is not yet formally deprecated, it is very much not recommended.

 ### Declarations